Which of the following is not considered part of t... | Channels for Pearson+

 Previous

-Which of the following is not considered part of the cephalic region?
+Which of the following is not considered part of the joint kinesthetic receptors?

 A